Killing Kennedy: Reception

 Critical response to Killing Kennedy was mixed, with The New York Times writing that the book was at times disappointing but that it "picks up strength as it heads for its date with destiny".
 The book has been criticized for a "lack of citation and occasional 'literary liberties'".
-For example, in the prologue, the authors write, "Kennedy is the youngest president ever elected.
-Eisenhower is the oldest."
-While Kennedy was the youngest president ever elected at the time of his inauguration and remains so today, Dwight D. Eisenhower was not the oldest ever elected even in 1961 at the time of Kennedy's inauguration.
-William Henry Harrison was the oldest president ever elected as of 1961.
-However, in 1961 at the end of his term Eisenhower was the oldest president to date, as Harrison died one month into his term at the age of 68 years 54 days.
-Eisenhower was 70 years 98 days old on the day of Kennedy's inauguration.

 O'Reilly has stated that he and Dugard wrote the book to be "fun" and "to get people engaged with their country".
 The book sold 118,000 copies in its first week.

 Another passage where O'Reilly claims he was present outside the Florida home of alleged conspirator George de Mohrenschildt when he committed suicide has been shown by several sources to be false, as he was known not to be in the state at the time.
 In response, the publisher Henry Holt and Company issued a statement: "This one passage is immaterial to the story being told by this terrific book and we have no plans to look into this matter."